zachglick/neural-network-potential-workshop/meeting_2/README.md

 ```
         #X = AspirinDataset.make_features_distance_matrix(R)
 ```
-This function computes interatomic distances (instead of raw coordinates) for the constant length feature vector.
+This function assigns interatomic distances (instead of raw coordinates) to the constant-length per-molecule feature vector (`X`).
 Are distances translationally and rotationally invariant?

 Re-run `train_aspirin_neural_network.py` and see if you get better results (i.e. a lower test RMSE).